haldai/Jurassic.pl/README.md

 make
 ```

-To debug the package, please uncomment the `#defeine JURASSIC_DEBUG` in
+To debug the package, please uncomment the `#define JURASSIC_DEBUG` in
 `c/jurassic.h`.

 # Usage